You are here

 Proactive case management is required to ensure that a client is not sent information about renewing services unnecessarily, if they have already contacted the Department themselves to activate the approval process.
 R&C ISH processing is expected to assist with managing household services cases.

-Please refer to section 7.3 of the Rehabilitation Policy Library for further information about valude for money with household services.
+Please refer to section 7.3 of the Rehabilitation Policy Library for further information about value for money with household services.

 Reviewing household services

-In some circumstances, it may be necessary to review a person's need for household services during the approval period (e.g. 6 months into a 12 month approved period).
-This may occur, for example, where a client requests an increase in services due to the worsening of their accepted condition.
-In these situations, it will be necessary for the delegate to contact the client to ensure that the review is conducted and to request an OT assessment where necessary.
+In some circumstances, including at the clients request, it may be necessary to review a person's need for household services during the approval period.
+This may occur, for example, where a client requests an increase in services due to the worsening of their accepted condition, or the person's children who were undertaking certain household tasks move out of home.
+In these situations, it will be necessary for the delegate to request an ADL assessment to determine whether a change in the level of household services is reasonably required.

 Where clients have high care needs, Rehabilitation Coordinators may need to liaise with the rehabilitation policy section, to consider whether this review may be able to be done as a file review without the need to contact the person, or if the assessment should be done in conjunction with another area within DVA such as Community Nursing or VHC.
 This decision to undertake a joint assessment will be based on the individual circumstances of the client, and the range of services they are receiving through DVA.